Linux cat command

 cat mytext.txt mytext2.txt >> another-text-file.txt

-...will write the combined contents of mytext.txt and mytext2.txt to the end of another-text-file.txt.
+...writes the combined contents of mytext.txt and mytext2.txt to the end of another-text-file.txt.

 Incorporating standard input into cat output